Embed Inc PIC Programmers Host Protocol Specification

 The intent of this command is to provide an easier mechanism for

-used than to have a list of allowable commands for each version
+than to have a list of allowable commands for each version as

-as reported by the CVLO and CVHI return values of the FWINFO
+reported by the CVLO and CVHI return values of the FWINFO command.

-command.
-Some commands are optional, and the CHKCMD command is
+Some commands are optional, and the CHKCMD command is the only

 It is recommended that the CHKCMD be used to determine the

-compatibility with spec version 5 or higher, even though some
+with spec version 5 or higher, even though some commands must

 GETPWR: 42